Brunochris13/The-Saga-of-Adlez/README.md

 Firstly we had to decide on the type of Video Game we would produce and what kind of software architecture we would implement.
 We decided to create a top-down action-adventure game, similar to The Legend of Zelda and Enter the Gungeon, where the players could traverse through a dungeon, killing enemies and getting keys to unlock the next room, until they reached the boss in the final room.
 The Architecture we followed was a Component Architecture, so we kept our code as modular as possible, therefore it would be much easier for people to work together and combine our code later on.

-There is more information about the game in the **Full Report.pdf**, if you would like to read more about it.
+There is more information about the game in the **Full Report.pdf**, if you would like to read more about it OR you can watch **underwurlde demo.mp4**.

 The part of the project I worked on from the start till the end was the Networking part.
 My job was to find a way to allow multiple players to connect to a host and play together.
 This was a difficult task, as it was the first time I worked with Java Networking, but I think the end result was so good, that even I was impressed.